NSSAC/REDDIEGO/README.md

 - Communication
 - Behavior

 The model is time-stepped with each of the above modules getting executed 0 or more times per time-step.
 Each module will consume and generate data that itself or other modules have generated.
-The data exchange goes through CSV files across modules; a module is free to use other format internally, but must track this.
+The data exchange goes through CSV files across modules; a module may use other format internally, but must track this - to the extent possible, this should be avoided.

-Each module will specify the configuration (JSON format) it needs when it is invoked.
+Each module will specify the configuration (JSON format) that it needs when invoked.
 The configuration will have 3 general sections:
-- parameters (e.g., time-step, output directory)
+- parameters (including the time-step, the output directory, module-specific parameters that may enter a statistical design)
 - an input file section
 - and output file section

-The input and output sections also serves to specify the staging that REDDIE-GO will conduct
+The input and output sections also serve to specify the staging that REDDIE-GO will conduct when invoking the modules.